-We are excited to announce the general availability of iText DITO 1.4.
-This latest release of iText's high-convenience PDF document generator includes a barcode generation wizard, plus several other new template design features and extended API capabilities.
+We are pleased to announce the release of iText DITO 1.5.
+The latest release of iText's high-convenience PDF document generator includes a number of new features and changes for template editing and PDF generation.
+Read on to learn more.